 In the pharmaceutical industry, change has long been known as the only constant.
 But the last few years have seen the industry challenged and reshaped by drastic internal disruption and external paradigm shifts.

-In major developed markets, the increasing adoption of health economics and outcomes research (HEOR) into payer decision-making means that efficacy and safety alone are no longer enough to launch even the most straightforward small-molecule drug directly to profit.
-The rise of biologicals, biomarker-targeted drugs, gene-specific medications, and immune checkpoint inhibitors have provided breakthrough therapies potentially benefitting millions.
-At the same time, insurance to cover these drugs is chaotic in some countries, rigidly stratified by government fiat in some, and nonexistent in others.
+In major developed markets, the increasing adoption of health economics and outcomes research (HEOR) into payer decision-making means that efficacy and safety alone are no longer enough to launch even the most straightforward small molecule drug directly to profit.
+The rise of biologicals, biomarkertargeted drugs, gene-specific medications, regenerative medicines (CAR-T therapies), and immune checkpoint inhibitors have provided breakthrough therapies potentially benefitting millions.
+Whereas in China, social health insurance (SHI) to cover most of these innovative drugs is on the off chance in the short term.

 Despite this challenging environment, the China pharma industry continues to grow, expanding steadily over the recent years, is valued at RMB 1,633 billion in 2019, with a year-on-year growth rate of 7%¹.
 Additionally, under the umbrella of ‘Healthy China 2030’, the initiation of healthcare reform in 2016 has seen the introduction of multiple policies, such as Generics Quality Consistency Evaluation (GQCE), ‘4+7’ Volume-based purchasing (VBP), diagnosisrelated groups (DRGs), prioritizing the launch of innovative medicine, as well as restricting SHI funding on off-patent generics².